Profiting From Tax Free Spin-Offs in Your Stock Portfolio

 - Declare a tax-free split-off to existing shareholders in which they can tender their shares of the parent company for shares of the newly independent company.
 This is used when management wants to effect a significant buyback program all at one time with maximum efficiency.

-A famous example from recent history is the old Kraft company, which stupidly sold some highly appreciated pizza businesses in a series of deals legendary investor Warren Buffett, then the largest stockholder, publicly condemned as "particularly dumb"; extremely strong words for the elder statesmen of the stock market.
+A famous example from recent history is the old Kraft company, which sold some highly appreciated pizza businesses in a series of deals legendary investor Warren Buffett, then the largest stockholder, publicly condemned as "particularly dumb", strong words for the elder statesmen of the stock market.

-The third method - a split-off - has become extraordinarily popular in the past ten or fifteen years, often to the chagrin of investors who prefer spin-offs, instead.
-It forces shareholders to make a decision.
-In order to get shares of the new business, they must give up shares of the parent company.
-McDonald's Corporation did this with Chipotle.
-Sara Lee did this with Coach.
-General Electric did this with Synchrony.
+The third method -- a split-off -- has become extraordinarily popular in the past 10 or 15 years, often to the chagrin of investors who prefer spin-offs.
+It forces shareholders to make a decision; in order to get shares of the new business, they must give up shares of the parent company.
+McDonald's did this with Chipotle, MetLife did this with Brighthouse Financial, and General Electric did this with Synchrony.

 How Does a Tax-Free Spin-Off Work?

 Frequently, the parent company sponsors an initial public offering, or IPO, of the subsidiary, allowing between 10% and 20% of the company's stock to be sold to new investors on the open market.
 This establishes a trading history and more efficient pricing.
-The company is assigned its own ticker symbol, it is required to file its own Form 10-K and proxy statement; it takes on a life of its own.
-After awhile, usually a year or two, the parent company distributes all of the remaining stock it holds in this newly independent business - the other 80% or 90% - to its own stockholders as a special dividend based on some sort of exchange ratio.
+The company is assigned its own ticker symbol, and is required to file its own Form 10-K and proxy statement; it then takes on a life of its own.
+After a while, usually a year or two, the parent company distributes all of the remaining stock it holds in this newly independent business -- the other 80% or 90% -- to its own stockholders as a special dividend based on some sort of exchange ratio.

 For example, if you owned 1,000 shares of Company ABC, the board of directors may declare they are going to spin off a division.
-They are sending you 1 share of a new business they are divesting, Company XYZ, for every 4 shares of ABC you own.
+They are sending you one share of a new business they are divesting, Company XYZ, for every four shares of ABC you own.
 In this case, you would receive 250 shares of XYZ stock as a tax-free spin-off.
 You'd wake up one day and find them sitting in your brokerage account, global custody account, or retirement account, such as a Roth IRA.
+(Literally!
+There is nothing that an investor need to do to have shares deposited.)

 What Are the Reasons a Corporation Might Undertake a Tax-Free Spin-Off?